foni90mdq/alfonso-cv/index.md

-### Teaching experience
+## Teaching experience

 Teaching Assistant (as graduate) from 2009 to present.
-Responsible for teaching a Physical Chemistry and Introduction to Chemistry courses; I organize and lead practical hands-on labs and theory-driven problem-solving classes.
+Responsible for teaching a Physical Chemistry and Introduction to Chemistry courses.
+I organize and lead practical hands-on labs and theory-driven problem-solving classes.

 Teaching Assistant (as undergraduate) form 2009 to 2014.
 Several courses through out the graduate program.

+### Other teaching experience

+Participant of a program at my university designed to provide resources for teachers who work at underprivileged high schools.
+We develop activities to help teachers bring science closer to their students.
+Started 2018.
+Ongoing.

 ## Awards